josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/⏱️_timeline_of_essential_infrastructure_attacks.md

 ### What changed

-CISA, the NSA, FBI, Department of Energy, EPA, and other federal partners warned of an **active threat** to Siemens S7-series programmable logic controllers across manufacturing, energy, water and wastewater, chemical, and food and agriculture facilities.
+CISA, NSA, FBI, Department of Energy, EPA and other federal partners warned of an **active threat** to Siemens S7-series PLCs across manufacturing, energy, water and wastewater, chemical, and food and agriculture facilities.

-The advisory described the possibility of read-and-write access and consequences including disruption of critical processes, safety incidents, downtime, equipment damage, sensitive-data compromise, and cascading effects.
+The advisory described the possibility of read-and-write access and consequences including disruption of critical processes, safety incidents, downtime, equipment damage, sensitive-data compromise and cascading effects.

 ### Evidentiary boundary

-The warning materially broadens the known technology and sector risk perimeter.

-It does not establish that every exposed Siemens device was compromised, that the potential effects occurred, or that the active threat was Iranian.

 ```text
 ACTIVE THREAT: